SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 Method *GET*, method name getNotifications, method parameters:
 1. pageIndex - number of page
 2. pageSize - size of page
+3. includeRead - include notification which have mark as read
 Returns array of [Notification Objects](#markdown-header-notification) and total items count
 [(example)](#markdown-header-get-notifications-example)